Gallery, Land (Arte Polvera)

 ….

-Initiated in 2020, the gallery functions independently as an open source for artists, audiences, curators, collectors, and critics.
+Actualized in Spring 2023, the gallery functions independently as an open source for artists, audiences, curators, collectors, and critics.
 The gallery builds a general economy—and physical place—between the conceptual forms, the cultural positions, and the material productions of contemporary art with the objective of supporting artists working in all mediums and dimensions of the present (and future) moment.
 The current program focuses on experimental work and insurgent or liminal processes (work that is actively at the margins of identity, material, economy, or history).
 The trajectory of the gallery is non-linear, non-teleological, and anti-imperial.
 As an archive and a community, the gallery works to develop ethical ways of keeping time, connecting spaces, and circulating alternative economies that usurp, disorient or reorient “art markets.”

 What is an artwork?
 What is an artist?
 What is a gallery?
 And how might a gallery begin to give an account of itself (or at least of its disappearances and displacements)?
 These basic but recurring and unanswered questions are the gallery’s foundational problems.